zapta/greenpak_oled/README.md

 ## Device SPI address

-The device address is set by shorting with solder the neccessary solder jumpers according to this table:
+The device address is set by shorting with solder the necessary solder jumpers according to this table:

 |Address    | A1    | A1    | A0   |
 |:--------------:|:-------------:|:------------:|:----:|